matthewpennell/eve-traders-handbook/readme.md

 ### Setup

+(If you are running this application on localhost, you can run a Laravel server separately by moving to the directory in which you have the application installed, and running `php artisan serve`.
+Now visit `http://localhost:8000/` to load the site.)

 Visit `www.yoursite.com/settings` to enter some basic information about yourself and the area that you are interested in.
 You'll need to create an API key on [the EVE Online API Key Management site](https://community.eveonline.com/support/api-key/) first.

 * **Key ID** - your EVE Online API key